Uber Lost $1 Billion In 1st Quarter, Hopes Profit-Slashing Price Cuts Ease Up Soon

 The ride-hailing and food-delivery giant brought in more than $3 billion in revenue in the first three months of 2019 — a 20% jump from the same quarter a year earlier.

 Before going public earlier this month, Uber had told investors to be prepared for an even larger loss in the first quarter.
-Now, Uber it's telling them it expects the price-cutting competition that has hurt its profits to ease up soon.
+Now, it's telling them it expects the price-cutting competition that has hurt its profits to ease up soon.

 Uber's IPO did not go well.
-Despite pricing its shares relatively conservatively, at least compared to early expectations, the company saw its stock drop immediately and it finished day one lower than it started.
+Despite pricing its shares relatively conservatively, at least compared with early expectations, the company saw its stock drop immediately, and it finished day one lower than it started.
 Since then, Uber shares have never sold at the value set for the initial offering.

 Wall Street liked what it saw in Uber's first earnings report.
 Its stock was up more than 1% in early trading Friday.